nhanb/old.hi.imnhan.com/content/pages/about.md

 ![My face](/images/nhan.jpg)

 My name is **Bùi Thành Nhân**.
-I'm a Vietnamese software engineer with a keen interest in DevOps.
+I'm a Vietnamese software developer with a keen interest in DevOps.

 When I'm not working, I tend to lurk around GitHub, go swimming, or spend an unhealthy amount of time reading manga (in fact, my first serious hobby project is [an online manga reader][5]).
-Getting decent at Ultra Street Fighter IV was recently added to my to-do list too.
+Getting decent at Ultra Street Fighter IV was recently added to my to-do list as well.

 ## About this blog

 My mind is a sad mess that cannot hold much important/interesting information after a couple of months or so.
-This blog is where I write down interesting things I discover, or practice expressing myself by writing technical tutorials.
+This blog is where I write down interesting things I discover.
 On occasional bad days I might throw all my ramblings here too, but hopefully those will be rare.

 This blog uses [Pelican][1] - a static site generator written in Python.
 The static files are hosted on Github Pages.
 All the markdown files can also be found on my [github repo][3].
 The